Avinava/Autocomplete-Visualforce-Component-V2/README.md

 * syncManualEntry : Allow manual entry of data from autocomplete component.
 So if a matching value is not found for the entered query string, on page submit the same value will be sibmitted to targefield
 * allowClear : Set true to give user a option to clear existing value.
 If this value is set true user will see a small cross Icon to clear the existing value from the field
 * whereClause : Lets you add a WhereClause to the record/lookup search
+* onChange : JS method to be invoked when the value changes

 > In addition to this a Visualforce Page "AutocompleteV2Demo" is included in package.
 This page searches through different accounts that are available in the Org.
 Have a look at the same for syntax and implementation